jswu18/jswu18.github.io/blog-posts/the-kernel-stein-discrepancy.md

 By choosing the Stein set $$\mathcal{F}$$ as the unit-ball of a reproducing kernel Hilbert space (RKHS), we can take advantage of kernel methods to compute the Langevin Stein discrepancy.

-A unique kernel is defined by a chosen RKHS, defining the dot product:
+A unique kernel is defined by a chosen RKHS, having the dot product:

 $$k(x, y) = \langle f(x), f(y)\rangle_{\mathcal{RKHS}}$$